earwin/XScopes-Firmware/README.md

 The project is developed using Atmel Studio 6, available from atmel.com.

-he XScopes are a combination of three electronic instruments: a mixed signal oscilloscope, an arbitrary waveform generator and a protocol sniffer.
+The XScopes are a combination of three electronic instruments: a mixed signal oscilloscope, an arbitrary waveform generator and a protocol sniffer.
 The XScopes can also be used as development boards for the AVR XMEGA microcontroller.
 The Xprotolab and Xminilab can be plugged directly on a breadboard.

 Main Features: